iamdurga/iamdurga.github.io/_posts/2022-02-18-r-exercise-working-with-outliers.md

 ![pngpng]({{site.url}}/assets/r_exercises/outliers_and_modeling/unnamed-chunk-3-1.png)

 We observed three outliers in the above plot.
-Next, we need to identify the date on which the outlier is present.
+Next, we need to identify the date on which each outlier is present.

 ``` r
 # Identify outliers